 - Discussion of the call of Truth, its claim on us, despite the cost.

 - Edith Stein's reason for taking the name "Teresa."

 - Discussion of patron saints and what it means to our daily lives.

 - For younger children, discuss on simpler terms ideas such as complete love of God; our daily crosses; meaning of sacrifice; and how to make small but meaningful sacrifices for God.

 - Edith Stein (St. Teresa Benedicta) was a philosopher and prolific writer.
 Her writings are available from ICS Publications.
 Of special note is her Essays on Woman.

 - Catholic Culture's library contains two writings of Edith Stein:

 The Vocation of the Soul to Eternal Life, and Verses For a Pentecost Novena.

 - For more about Edith Stein, see Catholic Culture's Search Engine and type "Edith Stein".

 St. Romanus is mentioned in the "Liber Pontificalis" with three other ecclesiastics as companions in the martyrdom of St. Lawrence.
 There is no reason to doubt that this mention rests upon a genuine ancient tradition.
-Like St. Lawrence Romanus was buried in the Catacomb of the Cyriaca on the Via Tiburtina.
+Like St. Lawrence, Romanus was buried in the Catacomb of the Cyriaca on the Via Tiburtina.
 The grave of St.Romanus is explicitly mentioned in the Itineraries of the seventh century.
-In the purely legendary Acts of St. Lawrence, the ostiary Romanus is transformed into a soldier, and an account in accordance with this statement was inserted in the historical martyrologies and in the present Roman Martyrology, which latter places his feast on 9 August.
+In the purely legendary Acts of St. Lawrence, the ostiary Romanus is transformed into a soldier, and an account in accordance with this statement was inserted in the historical martyrologies and in the present Roman Martyrology, in which the latter places his feast on August 9.